-Symetal's Technology department develops innovative surface design, while controlling the aluminium affinity for laminates and coatings, customised mechanical characteristics for flawless forming, and the application of the latest European Food Contact Legislation, in line with the company's strategic presence in the food and pharmaceutical packaging industries.
+Symetal's Technology department develops innovative surface design, while controlling the aluminium affinity for and coatings, customised mechanical characteristics for flawless forming, and complying with the latest European Food Contact Legislation, in line with the Company's strategic presence in the food and pharmaceutical packaging industries.

-Halcor operates a new innovative Tube Heat Transfer Laboratory which tests the thermal performance of inner grooved tubes (IGT).
-The Tube Heat Transfer Laboratory has been developed in line with international standards and allows Halcor to meet a wide range of customer specifications and product applications in the manufacturing of Talos® Inner-Groove Tubes (IGT) and Talos® ACR tubes.
+Halcor operates a new innovative Tube Heat Transfer laboratory, which tests the thermal performance of inner grooved tubes (IGT).
+The Tube Heat Transfer laboratory has been developed in line with international standards and allows Halcor to meet a wide range of customer specifications and product applications in the manufacturing of Talos® Inner-Groove Tubes (IGT) and Talos® ACR tubes.